Parkinson's Disease and Movement Disorders Program

 Patients also benefit from our leading-edge clinical research and access to the latest technologies.
 We conduct a broad range of clinical studies to better understand these diseases, achieve earlier diagnosis and improve treatment for our patients.

-We also provide community outreach programs, including an annual symposium designed to give patients and caregivers access to the latest information on Parkinson's disease treatment and research findings.
-Register now for our 2018 Parkinson's Disease Symposium ›
+We also provide community outreach programs, including an annual symposium, which are designed to give patients and caregivers access to the latest information on Parkinson's disease treatment and research findings.

 We treat Parkinson's disease, Huntington's disease and other movement disorders by collaborating with patients and families to best meet the needs of the individual.
 Treatments and services may include: